 Dolly Parton’s Imagination Library

-OCCDA is an affiliate for Dolly Parton’s Imagination Library Program.
-This provides free, high quality, age-appropriate books to children from birth until the age of five each month, resulting in a 60-volume set of books.
-Children residing in Okanogan County and Bridgeport who are between the ages of birth and 5 are eligible for this program at no cost.
+OCCDA is the local affiliate for Dolly Parton’s Imagination Library, an international program that supports early literacy by mailing a free, age-appropriate, high-quality, new book each month to registered children from birth until their 5th birthday.
+All children residing in Okanogan County and Bridgeport between the ages of birth to 5 are eligible for this program at no cost.

-Penguin Random House is the exclusive book publisher for Dolly Parton’s Imagination Library.
-Books are reviewed and selected annually by a qualified committee at the Imagination Library Foundation.
-Many of the books include a custom insert endorsed by the United Way with guided activities to encourage interaction with children.
-Books include two Spanish/English bilingual books annually.
+Penguin Random House is the exclusive book publisher for Dolly Parton’s Imagination Library and books are selected annually by a qualified committee at the Imagination Library Foundation.
+Many of the books include a custom insert endorsed by the United Way with guided activities to encourage interaction while reading, and every child receives two English/Spanish bilingual books annually.
 Children receive “The Little Engine that Could” at birth, and the final book they receive is “Look Out Kindergarten, Here I Come”.

 Dolly Parton’s Imagination Library program has received a “Best Practice Award” from the U.S. Library of Congress for addressing social barriers to literacy,